colortheskyjade/game_ruyanche/GameDesignDoc.md

 * Currently using blocks to represent ships
 * Hearts will be a different color
 * Color of play ship is yellow for now, but will be determined later

+* The game is split into 4 sections
+	* Top - Mothership section, only one mothership will spawn here at a time
+	* Top-mid - Blue/green ship section, only blue and green ships will spawn here randomly
+	* Bottom-mid - Purple ship section, only purple ships will spawn here
+	* Top-bottom - Abduction section, the mothership will only appear here if it wants to abduct the player
+	* Bottom - Player section, player cannot move out of this section.

 ### Pause Menu
 ![Pause](images/gamepause.png "Pause")